jmcritelli/Pewlett-Hackard-Analysis/README.md

 o	90,398 employees are eligible for retirement in the next couple of years.

-o	Managers are not eligible for the mentorship program.
+o	Managers are not eligible for the mentorship program according to the CSV file creates by SQL.

 ![csv](https://user-images.githubusercontent.com/88864493/137666418-1ce20b13-54b2-49d2-bb29-0a7edb68cd39.png)